MasteriNeuron/fastapi-classes/class-1/Readme.md

 * **Reuse JSON Payloads**: Save example bodies for POST, PUT, PATCH requests.

 ---
+for more practice you can refer to this doc for realtime weather data :https://docs.google.com/document/d/1ZKqv8zjNYfCxMZippAyfFZviipCekdI6aX59Fc0MwFQ/edit?usp=sharing
 This workflow allows **anyone to test all Calculator API endpoints** manually without writing a client application.

 ---